How early education is funded

 Disability Access Fund (DAF)

-This supports funded 3 and 4 year old children in receipt of Disability Living Allowance (DLA) to access a setting.
-The information we require to check if a child is eligible for this funding is collected on the Headcount form.
-Providers will need to upload a copy of the child's Disability Living Award letter to their record on the Establishment Portal and it will also be required should a setting be audited.
+This supports funded children in receipt of Disability Living Allowance (DLA) to access a setting.
+To claim Disability Access Funding for an eligible child, providers will need to upload a copy of the child's Disability Living Allowance awards letter to the child's record on the Education Portal and it will also be required should a setting be audited.